AutomataTutor/automatatutor-data/README.md

-# automatatutor-data
+# Data from the tool Automata Tutor
-Solutions submitted on Automata Tutor.
+Solutions submitted on Automata Tutor [automatatutor.com].
 This project contains the following types of assignments:
 - DFA constructions from English description of a regular language
 - NFA constructions from English description of a regular language